Don Toliver: 2018–2020: Breakthrough, Cactus Jack and Heaven or Hell

-2021-22: Life of a Don
+2021–22: Life of a Don

 In February 2021, Toliver teased his next project, titled Life of a Don, on Twitter.
 On May 4, Toliver released the lead single, "What You Need".
 One month later on June 18, Toliver released the second single from the album, "Drugs N Hella Melodies", featuring his girlfriend, American singer Kali Uchis.

 On August 20, 2021, Toliver released the single "Don't Go", a collaboration with American record producer Skrillex and Canadian singer Justin Bieber.
 On August 29, Toliver appeared on Kanye West's album Donda on the track "Moon", alongside Kid Cudi.
 On September 28, Toliver revealed the release date and cover art for Life of a Don.
 Life of a Don was released on October 8, 2021.
 The album included features from Travis Scott, Kali Uchis, SoFaygo, Baby Keem, and HVN.
-On February 24, Toliver appeared on a second track with West, "Broken Road" on the latter's album, Donda 2.
+On February 24, 2022, Toliver appeared on a second track with West, "Broken Road" on West's album, Donda 2.
 On April 22, he appeared on Pusha T's song "Scrape It Off" from his album It's Almost Dry alongside Lil Uzi Vert.
 Exactly one week later, on April 29, he was featured on the single "Honest" by Justin Bieber and the two artists performed it live for the Justice World Tour in Houston the same day and two days later in Dallas.
 On August 26, 2022, he was featured on DJ Khaled's album God Did on the track "Lets Pray" along with Travis Scott.
 On September 9, he collaborated with Nav on the song "One Time" from his album Demons Protected by Angels featuring Future.
 On November 18, he released the single "Do It Right".
-On December 2, he was featured on the songs "Too Many Nights" (with Future), "Around Me", and "I Can't Save You (Interlude) (with Future)" on Metro Boomin's album "Heroes & Villains".
+On December 2, he was featured on the songs "Too Many Nights" (with Future), "Around Me", and "I Can't Save You (Interlude) (with Future)" on Metro Boomin's album Heroes & Villains.